 They found the more healthy, whole foods one ate, the longer and healthier they lived.

 An obvious correlation, right?
 But this research also showed even small dietary changes could impact health outcomes.

 Improving diet by only 20% led to an 8-17% reduced risk of premature death.
 And vice versa, having 20% more unhealthy food or drink led to an increased risk of death.

 “Our results highlight the long-term health benefits of improving diet quality with an emphasis on overall dietary patterns rather than on individual foods or nutrients,” said Frank Hu, senior study author.
 “A healthy eating pattern can be adopted according to individuals’ food and cultural preferences and health conditions.
 There is no one-size-fits-all diet.”

-Start improving diet and health by making one small change to your eating or drinking habits a week, and maintain this as you add other small changes in subsequent weeks.
+Start improving your diet and health by making one small change to your eating or drinking habits a week, and maintain this as you add other small changes in subsequent weeks.

-Here we’ve more tips for improving the quality of your diet.
+See here for more tips for improving the quality of your diet.

-By Angela Johnson (BHSc Nut.
-Med.)
+By Angela Johnson (BHSc Nut Med)